ay-lab/FitHiChIP/README.md

 	Check the folder *UtilScript* and corresponding README file for the links to various utility scripts used to generate the figures in this manuscript.

 Contact
 --------

 Please use the GitHub issues page for reporting any issues / suggestions (recommended).

-Alternatively, you can mail us:
+Alternatively, you can e-mail us:

 - Sourya Bhattacharyya <sourya@lji.org>
 - Ferhat Ay <ferhatay@lji.org>